 Guidelines for reducing Covid-19 spread and protecting yourself from exposure

-- Whenever possible practice social distancing under all circumstances
+- Whenever possible practice social distancing (2 meters) under all circumstances.

 - Regularly wash your hands with soap and water for at least 20 seconds.
-If soap and water are not available, use an alcohol-based hand-sanitizer.
+If soap and water are not available, use an alcohol-based hand-sanitiser.

-- Sneeze or cough into the bend of your elbow and away from other people or surfaces; or cover your cough or sneeze with a tissue and immediately throw the tissue away
+- Sneeze or cough into the bend of your elbow and away from other people or surfaces; or cover your mouth and nose with a tissue and immediately throw the tissue away.